Skip to main content

 You have been living in Sweden since 2015, but also in France and Finland.
 What brought you to these countries?

-– I got my PhD from Sweden. then I got a great an offer to join University of Paris (formerly known as La Sorbonne) in the heart of Paris among a great group of Interdisciplinary scientists.
-I really enjoyed every moment there and learnt so much about research and open science.
-Then, I got an opportunity to work in Finland at the intersection of education, which Finland is a leader in, and analytics with much research time.
+– I got my PhD from Sweden.
+Then, I got a great offer to join the University of Paris (formerly known as La Sorbonne) in the heart of Paris among a great group of Interdisciplinary scientists.
+I enjoyed every moment there and learned much about research and open science.
+Then, I got an opportunity to work in Finland at the intersection of education, which Finland is a leader in and analytics with much research time.

 Finally, tell us a little bit about yourself!